 Q: Are rental bikes available?

 A: Yes.
 If you own a nice bike that fits, however, bringing it with you is relatively easy and inexpensive.
 More info on this in Bill’s Travel Tips.
-Single bike rental rates are about $450 per person for the event, includes delivery to Amsterdam PreTour (or embark) and retrieval from Amsterdam at disembark.
+Single bike rental, about $450 per-person for the event, includes delivery at embark and retrieval at the end of the final ride.

 Q: How do we get to and from the tour?